 This course introduces Web design principles and basic programming techniques for developing effective and functional web sites.
 The course provides students with a foundation in the fundamentals of Internet technology and Web authoring using current Web authoring software.
-Course work will emphasize Web site structure and navigational models, usability legal practical and considerations, and performance factors related to using various types of media and tools such as hypertext markup language (HTML), cascading style sheets (CSS), dynamic HTML (DHTML) and scripting.
+Course work will emphasize Web site structure and navigational models, practical and legal usability considerations, and performance factors related to using various types of media and tools such as hypertext markup language (HTML), cascading style sheets (CSS), dynamic HTML (DHTML) and scripting.